How does the encoding of characters impact the output when using htmlentities in PHP?

 Related Questions

-- What are potential pitfalls when using Smarty with MySQL for output generation in PHP applications?
+- What are the potential pitfalls when using regular expressions (regex) in PHP to extract data from text files?